• RITU-SODHANA

 RITU-SODHANA PLAN FOR DOSHA ELIMINATION

-• Meaning: If the dosha is eliminated before aggravation, it settles easily; otherwise, after aggravation, even strong measures may fail to pacify it.
+• If the dosha is eliminated before aggravation, it settles easily; otherwise, after aggravation, even strong measures may fail to pacify it.

 • Therefore, Ritu-Shodhana should be done before the dosha aggravates, i.e., immediately after accumulation, to prevent the disease.